 My undergraduate research investigated the experiences of parents of school refusing children within the education system.
 Potential topics for further research were identified, including the influence of Special Educational Needs that are undiagnosed or inadequately supported; and the significance of online peer support for parents.
 This research offered a view of school refusal from the family perspective, in comparison to earlier studies which have tended to reflect their medical and educational research basis and focus on within-child and family factors as sources of the problem.

-My PhD study will address the clear need for further work on school refusal, and build upon recent research studies that have reflected increasing interest in the viewpoints and experiences of children and families.
+My PhD study will aim to address the need for further research into school refusal, and build upon other recent research studies that have reflected increasing interest in the viewpoints and experiences of children and families.

-This new research study will focus on supporting parents in school refusal situations in recognition that parents support their child in coping with anxiety on a day-to-day basis and they have a key role in influencing any successful outcomes.
+This research study will focus on the experiences of parents in school refusal situations in recognition that parents support their child in coping with anxiety on a day-to-day basis and they have a key role in influencing any successful outcomes.
 Parents also need support and guidance in their attempts to maintain their child’s education – to negotiate with school and local authority staff; attend health service appointments, and search for understanding, information and solutions.

 Firstly, input from families with lived-experience, supplemented with input from school and mental health service professionals, will offer insight into current causes of school refusal and barriers to accessing support.